 One of the important steps in CoMFA and CoMSIA methods is the determination of active conformation and alignment of molecules.
 The success of CoMFA and CoMSIA methods entirely depend on the relative positioning of the ligands in the fixed lattice, prior to the generation of 3-D descriptors.
-We have performed two different alignments such as as_is database alignment using QSAR>>Manage CoMFA>>Alignments... and FlexX method [22] to derive docked conformations.
-For the as_is database method we used atoms of ring A and B. Compound 8 was used as a template and rest of the molecules were aligned to it.
-To obtain docked conformations, all the molecules were subjected to docking.
+We have performed two different alignments such as as\is database alignment using QSAR>>Manage CoMFA>>Alignments... and FlexX method [22] to derive docked conformations.
+Database method is one of the alignment methods used to align some or all of the molecules in a database with a template molecule also in the database.
+All the molecules in the selected database that contain the indicated substructure will be aligned with the selected template molecules.
+The substructure indicates the atoms to be used for alignment and their connectivity.
+The as\is option in the database alignment is used to align molecules to the template without changing their orientation.
+For the as\is database method we used atoms of ring A and B. Compound 8 was used as a template and rest of the molecules were aligned to it.

+In the second method, to obtain docked conformations, all the molecules were subjected to FlexX docking.
 The COX-2-SC-558 (1CX2.pdb) complex [23] was used for docking.
 Amino acid residues within 6.5 Å distance from the inhibitor SC-558 were selected for the preparation of rdf file.

-2.3.
-CoMFA interaction energy fields
+All the selected ligands were docked into the active sites of COX-2.
+The lowest energy conformations obtained from FlexX docking of ligands were used as input files for CoMFA.
+The charges were calculated using MMFF94 method.

+2.3 CoMFA Interaction Energy Fields

-The basic assumption of CoMFA is that compounds having similar pharmacophoric pattern will orient and interact with the receptor/enzyme in similar fashion.
+The basic assumption of CoMFA is that compounds having similar pharmacophoric pattern will orient and interact with the receptor/enzyme in a similar fashion.
 To mimic such interactions, a 3-D grid box was put around the molecules taken for the study and CoMFA interaction fields were calculated at each lattice intersection of a regularly spaced grid of 2.0 Å by employing Lennard-Jones and Coulomb potentials.
-The CoMFA fields, depicting the steric and electrostatic interaction with an sp3 carbon atom with +1.0 charge as the probe were calculated using Tripos force field.
-The steric and electrostatic fields were truncated at \pm 30.0 kcal/mol and the electrostatic fields were ignored at points with maximal steric interactions
+The CoMFA fields, depicting the steric and electrostatic interaction with an $sp^3$ carbon atom with +1.0 charge as the probe were calculated using Tripos force field.
+The steric and electrostatic fields were truncated at $\pm$ 30.0 kcal/mol and the electrostatic fields were ignored at points with maximal steric interactions.

-2.4.
-CoMSIA interaction energy fields
+2.4 CoMSIA Interaction Energy Fields

 The CoMSIA method is based on molecular similarity indices.
-Using a common probe atom, similarity indices were calculated for a data set of prealigned molecules at regularly spaced grid points.
-There is sudden rise in energy when the atoms of the molecules approach the probe atom.

-Therefore, the cut off value of \rangle 30 kcal/mol is included in CoMFA.
+Using a common probe atom, similarity indices were calculated for a data set of pre-aligned molecules at regularly spaced grid points.
+There is a sudden rise in energy when the atoms of the molecules approach the probe atom.
+Therefore, the cut-off value of >30 kcal/mol is included in CoMFA.
 This restriction may give some false interaction energy field values, which sometimes lead to error in the predictions.
-The gaussian type distance dependent functional forms used by CoMSIA method to calculate such properties overcome this problem.
+The 'gaussian' type distance dependent functional forms used by CoMSIA method to calculate such properties overcome this problem.
 Similarity indices were calculated at all grid points inside and outside the molecules and evaluated in a PLS analysis following the usual CoMFA protocol.

-2.5.
-PLS analysis
+2.5 PLS Analysis